lachlan-ibm/ibmvia_autoconf/docs/index.rst

                         this property can be used to define the external password to authenticate with once the ``management_authorization`` feature has been configured.

+- - ``IVIA_PUBLISH_SNAPSHOT_SLEEP``
+                        The number of seconds to deplay after publishing a configuration snapshot.
+This property can be used to allow time for the configuration to be replicated in the filesystem or for the configuration container to stabilize after publishing a snapshot.

 - ``IVIA_KUBERNETES_YAML_CONFIG``
                         This variable defines the Kubernetes cluster configuration file required to run ``kubectl`` commands.
 This configuration file should have sufficient permission in your cluster to restart